Traveling Workshop Program Facilitators

 Sarah Fortner, Geology/Environmental Sciences, Geology/ESCI, Wittenberg University

 Sarah Fortner is an Associate Professor of Geology and Environmental Science at Wittenberg University.
 Her students work with community experts on issues of food security, soil sustainability, environmental pollution, & water health.
 She has created teaching resources hosted by SERC including an InTeGrate soil module, an earth advocacy module, InTeGrate webinars, and a sustainability implementation program website.
 Her expertise also include interdisciplinary program development and evaluation (Wittenberg's InTeGrate Sustainability Implementation Effort, First Year Experience Program, and the Wittenberg Commitment to Engaged Learning).
 She served on the workshop committee for the National Academies Workshop on Service-learning in the Undergraduate Geosciences.

-David Gosselin, Professor of Earth Science in the School of Natural Resources (SNR) at the University of Nebraska-Lincoln
+David Gosselin, Director, Environmental Studies, Professor of Earth Science, University of Nebraska-Lincoln

 Richard Gragg, School of the Environment, Florida A&M University